 About Me

-During the final year of my master's studies, I approached Prof. Martin Gander hoping he would have had an open position.
-I wrote to him in particular because we met in person at the ALGORITHMY 2015 conference during my bachelor studies.
-It was already back then when I knew I would be extremely lucky to ever get a chance to collaborate with him, based on both academical and personal impression and he kindly offered to lead my PhD studies.
-I have been thrilled to collaborate with him ever since, and a successfully defended my PhD thesis in Decembre 2022.
-Our research project has been awarded and supported by the Swiss Government Excellence Scholarship for three years (maximum possible) out of the four years I spent in Geneva.
-I was also awarded the Henri Fehr Prize for the best PhD thesis in mathematics in 2023.
+During the final year of my master's studies, I asked for and was offered a PhD position with Prof. Martin Gander at the University of Geneva and I have been thrilled to collaborate with him ever since, successfully defendeding my PhD thesis in Decembre 2022.
+Our research project has been awarded and supported by the Swiss Government Excellence Scholarship for three years (maximum possible).
+I was also awarded the Henri Fehr Prize for the best PhD thesis in mathematics in 2023 and wrote a short summary of the research.

-Moving forward, during 2022 I was offered (and hapilly accepted) a postdoc position at Virginia Tech with Prof. Eric de Sturler as my mentor and I intend to take full advantage of my time here in Blacksburg working with him and other members of the strong applied mathematics group at Virginia Tech.
+Moving forward, I was offered and completed a postdoc position at Virginia Tech with Prof. Eric de Sturler as my mentor, taking advantage of consulting with all of the members of the strong applied mathematics group at Virginia Tech.

 Skills and Languages